ReVanced/revanced-documentation/docs/revanced-resources/questions.md

 ## 14 How to update patched apps?

-To update a patched app, you need to patch and install the new version of the app.
+To update a patched app, you need to patch and install the app again.

+Patch versions are completely different from the app version, and newer patches can exist even if the app version is the same as your currently patched app.
 See #3 in [Questions](questions.md).